Noise reduction in qubit readout with a two-mode squeezed interferometer: Results

-Figure~\ref{fig: Quantum efficiency}(b) and (c) show the results of applying the same protocol for displaced two-mode squeezed vacuum readout at the `TMS High' and `TMS Low' matched noise points, respectively.
-We have adjusted the drive amplitudes to match all three measurement types classical SNR (and correspondingly their $z$-component back-action, see Fig.~\ref{fig: Tomo_Z}).
-However, the data clearly show that both the oscillation frequency and amplitude of the $x$- and $y$- components are very different from the CS + PP case, which indicates that the back-action strength and measurement efficiency are very different.
-From the same fitting, we obtain an efficiency of 0.58 at the displaced two-mode squeezed vacuum readout at the `TMS High' point, and 0.29 at the `TMS Low' point.
-One cause for this effect which we must rule out is that different TMS settings produce larger and smaller noise compared to the fixed contribution of the output chain following the analyzer JPC.
-As shown in Fig.~\ref{fig: NVR}, even if we vary the relative noise contributed by the analyzer and the output chain, the known changes in output noise cannot explain simultaneously explain both the TMS High and Low results.
-Instead, it appears that the TMS readout behaves somewhat analogously to readout with a phase-sensitive amplifier, enhancing measurement SNR/$z$ back-action at the TMS Low match point at the cost of rendering the $x$- and $y$-back action more sensitive to degradation by losses or added noise (and thus lowering the apparent efficiency in our imperfect apparatus).
-Interestingly, the TMS High match point, which represents a substantially {\it worse} SNR also allows the qubit's phase back-action to be more faithfully reported to an observer, even in the presence of loss and inefficiency.
+Figure~\ref{fig:Quantum efficiency}(b) and (c) show the results of applying the same protocol for two-mode squeezed light readout at the `TMS High' and `TMS Low' matched noise points, respectively.
+We have adjusted the drive amplitudes to match all three measurement conditions' SNR (and correspondingly their $z$-component back-action, see Fig.~\ref{fig:Tomo_Z}).
+However, the data clearly show that both the oscillation frequency and amplitude of the $x$- and $y$- components are very different from the CS + PP case, which indicates that the back-action strength and quantum efficiency are very different.
+From the same fits, we obtain a quantum efficiency of 0.58 at the `TMS High' point, and 0.29 at the `TMS Low' point.